ianstagib/spray-calc/README.md

 Running the solution
 --------------------
+Restore nuget packages.
 Debug / Run the API project.
 It should serve on localhost:5000.
 Run NPM Install to install dependencies.
 NG serve the angular project.
 It should serve on localhost:4200.